 Usually you have breakfast at your hotel.
-But if you arrived in the morning at Schiermonnikoog and are looking for breakfast I would recommend you to buy fresh bread from the bakery Schuthof, that is located at Middenstreek 12.
+But if you arrived in the morning at Schiermonnikoog and are looking for breakfast I would recommend you to buy fresh bread from the Bakkerij Donders, that is a bakery located at Middenstreek 12.
 As soon as you have your bread, you can go to the supermarket Spar to get the rest of your products.

 Visit the national park of Schiermonnikoog, The Netherlands

 Schiermonnikoog is a very special Frisian island, mainly because it’s almost completely one of the best national parks of The Netherlands.
 The entire island of Schiermonnikoog is a national park, except for the one village on Schiermonnikoog, the area North of the village and the Banckspolder.
 It’s a national park since 1989 and a Unesco World Heritage Site in The Netherlands since 2009.
 The Schiermonnikoog National Park is 5400 hectares.